 Police are allowed to search a vehicle without a warrant if they have the owner’s consent, probable cause to believe it contains evidence of a crime, are conducting a search incident to a lawful arrest, or are doing an inventory of an impounded vehicle.
 If evidence is obtained from an unlawful search, it can potentially be excluded through a motion to suppress.

-Police can always search a vehicle if they have a lawful search warrant to do so.
-Absent a warrant, authorities can still conduct a search in defined circumstances.
-For example, they can search a car or truck if the driver consents.
-Further, police can conduct a search if they have “probable cause” to believe the car contains contraband or evidence of a crime.
+For example, police can search your car or truck if you consent.
+Further, police can conduct a search if they have “probable cause” to believe the vehicle contains contraband or evidence of a crime.

-Search and seizure laws regarding cars stem from the Fourth Amendment to the U.S. Constitution.
-The Amendment provides that all citizens have the right to be free from “unreasonable searches and seizures.”
-This liberty has been written into law in every state of the nation.
+Search and seizure laws regarding cars stem from Fourth Amendment rights under the U.S. Constitution.
+The Amendment provides that you have the right to be free from “unreasonable searches and seizures.”
+This constitutional right has been written into law in every state of the nation.

 There are times when authorities search a vehicle without the legal right to do so.
-In these cases, a driver can try to suppress any evidence that the police found.
+In these cases, you can try to suppress any evidence that the police found.
 Suppression means that a judge can exclude the evidence from the case.